Russtopia/bacillus/README.md

 gofish can test itself by adding a webhook on the running system hosting the git repo, see example1.sh in the top folder.

-TODO: Example webhook and githook
+TODO: Example webhook and githook usage.